biboking/kickstarter-analysis/README.md

 - This dataset is not detailed enough for Louise's campaign.
 It only provides an overall budget amount, but no detailed or break-down budget data of successful campaigns for Louise to take reference to.
 And if there are outstanding outliers, it could influence the overall analysis.

 ### Other tables/graphs recommendation
-- We can also create histogram charts of the budget of successful campaigns in the category of the theaters and the plays in the US to see the distributions.
-A boxdot chart could also be created to see what the outliers of successful campaigns look like and how do their data influences the overall distribution.
-We can also see if there are successful campaigns' budget fell on 1.5 IQR and check if the dataset has its value for Louise to take a reference to.
+- We can create histogram charts of the successful campaigns in the category of the theaters and the plays in the US to see the budget range distributions.
+A boxdot chart could also be created to see the outliers of successful campaigns and go in-depth to check if we can find how their data influences the overall distribution.